-The Binnenhof houses both chambers of Parliament and is the oldest House of Parliament in the world.
+The Binnenhof is the oldest House of Parliament in the world.
 The most notable buildings in the complex are the Gothic Ridderzaal, or Knights’ Hall, where the Dutch Monarch opens Parliament every year, and the official residence of the Prime Minister, which is located in the North Wing.
-Take a spin through the courtyard and admire the buildings and ornamental fountain
+Take a spin through the courtyard and admire the buildings and ornamental fountain.

 A grand 17th-century count’s residence is the setting for one of the most important museums in The Hague, Mauritshuis.
 It houses over 200 works of art from the Dutch Golden Age, including pieces from masters such as Rembrandt, Vermeer, Rubens, and Frans Hals.

 Walking through the floors of the Mauritshuis feels like visiting the most glorious private collection ever.
 There is no cavernous, sterile gallery space here.
 Instead, the lavish interior provides nearly as many unique details as the works themselves.

 Vermeer’s Girl with a Pearl Earring and View of Delft along with Rembrandt’s Anatomy Lesson are among the most notable artworks in the collection.
 A guided tour and the museum’s free app can provide additional details and stories about the works.